 Savers Know Osteoporosis Drugs Are Dangerous

-Those who embark on the Save Our Bones Program usually do so because they want to improve their bone health and avoid or go off of osteoporosis drugs.
+Those who embark on the Osteoporosis Reversal Program usually do so because they want to improve their bone health and avoid or go off of osteoporosis drugs.
 But we receive many e-mails and comments from those who need reassurance in the face of their doctor’s persistent pressure to take the drugs.

 Let’s start with a look at …

 It takes years to get a drug completely approved.
 The average time is 12 years from lab to pharmacy, and the cost is around $350,000,000 per drug.